jmcgover/perfect-paul/README.md

 # Perfect Paul

-Tools to get DECTalk working for incorporation into a Twitch bot.
+Tools to get DECtalk working for incorporation into a Twitch bot.

 # TODO